Emilia Clarke Defends Her 'Game Of Thrones' Nude Scenes, Says Criticism Is 'Really Annoying'

 When life is so good that your sun and stars is in your city…you lose your eyes and gain 5 grins ???? (and gins) where until now they'd only been one… (*grins- there's always more gins) ???? @prideofgypsies YOU ALWAYS MOTHER OF DRAGONS MAIN MAN ???????? #lookoutjonsnowdrogosgotyournumber #happinessishere #hawaiianhakahunkoffunshutsdownlondon ????????????????

 For Emilia, her success on Game of Thrones has enabled her to pursue a personal passion, as she revealed in a new interview with Harper’s Bazaar.
 The actress has used her financial windfall to pursue her love of artwork.
 She says she started to buy prints as soon as she started earning enough money to indulge her hobby.
-Her favorite item is a Matisse that is one of just 1,002 prints and is, by far her most costly piece to date.
+Her favorite item is a Matisse that is one of just 1,002 prints and is, by far, her costliest piece to date.

 Clarke, who plays a woman of royal blood on Game of Thrones, adds that she prefers pieces by female artists.
 Alternatively, Emilia likes paintings inspired by women.
-She hopes to expand her collection, though she sheepishly admits works by big name artists are still too expensive for her budget.
+She hopes to expand her collection, though she sheepishly admits works by big-name artists are still too expensive for her budget.

 During her hiatus from Game of Thrones, Emilia Clarke has been working on Above Suspicion, the new feature length thriller from director Phillip Noyce (Salt, The Bone Collector).
 The film casts Clarke alongside Thora Birch and Jack Huston.